exaexa/pfp25/hw2/README.md

 `(1+2)*3`.
 The task of assignment 2 is to extend this language with several new constructions, and implement several algorithms that work with the code.

-Briefly, we are going to process a small minilanguage where people can define named functions with parameters, all of which compute some kind of mathematical expression.
+Briefly, we are going to process a small mini-language where people can define named functions with parameters, all of which compute some kind of mathematical expression.